-The committee, now titled the Investment and Proposition Committee ("IPC"), assists the MLG and MLL Boards with their product governance responsibilities and investment oversight of all external unit links and MLL's internal unit-linked funds.
+The Investment and Proposition Committee ("IPC") assists the MLG, MLL and MLAS Boards with their product governance responsibilities, investment oversight of all external unit links and MLL's internal unit-linked funds and assist MLAS with provision of administration service to third parties.
 This includes the approval of any changes to the Trustee Investment Plan product, new unit-linked funds and ensuring appropriate processes are in place to monitor funds on an ongoing basis.
 Additionally, the Committee monitors compliance with our Consumer Duty Principles & Practices and oversees the range of services managed by the Investment team.

-B.2.3 Remuneration Committee
+B.1.4 Remuneration Committee